 The production is handsomely mounted and I appreciated the preshow music, which hinted at what was to come with music from eras appropriate to the three couples.

 The Marriage Zone has been running continually since July, first at the The Secret Rose Theatre in North Hollywood, where its run was extended several times.
-The show then moved to the Santa Monica Playhouse, 1211 Fourth Street in Santa Monica, where it is slated to close on November 17.
-But who knows?
+The show then moved to the Santa Monica Playhouse, 1211 Fourth Street in Santa Monica, where it is now extended through April 14.

 See it while you can.